gethinode/hinode/content/post/my-first-dreamforce-the-excitement-experience-reactions-and-more.md

   "date": "2022-09-29T20:56:40.000Z",
   "title": "My First Dreamforce — The Excitement, Experience, Reactions and More", "Slug": "my-first-dreamforce-the-excitement-experience-reactions-and-more", "description": "First-time experiences create reactions and emotions you would have never imagined.
-And, while everyone’s experience is unique, there are commonalities we all share.
-The same goes for <a href="https://www.salesforce.com/plus/experience/Dreamforce_2022">Dreamforce</a>, which is <a href="https://www.salesforce.com/">Salesforce’s</a> annual event that brings together tens of thousands of trailblazers to San Francisco, CA — its headquarters.
-Once there, you’ll get to experience the biggest platform announcements along with thousands of sessions and curated keynote speakers for the all products and services that Salesforce has to offer.
-Broken down into three days (Sep 20th — 22nd) this year, it also marked the first time this event took place in “Full-Force” since the pandemic first began..", "tags": ["salesforce","salesforce-event","df22","dreamforce-2022","dreamforce"], "author": {
+And, while everyone’s experience is unique, there are commonalities we all share. ", "tags": ["salesforce","salesforce-event","df22","dreamforce-2022","dreamforce"], "author": {
     "name": Jessie Penaloza,